Renas-dev/ProfielPlus/databasedump.md

    pwd VARCHAR(64) NOT NULL,
    email VARCHAR(64) NOT NULL,
    created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP,
-   updated_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
+   updated_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,
-   );
+   reset_token_hash VARCHAR(64)          DEFAULT NULL NULL UNIQUE,
+   reset_token_expires_at DATETIME DEFAULT NULL NULL );

-Fifth We will create a table for users to add their work experiences.
+Step five, we will create a table for users to add their work experiences.

 5. CREATE TABLE work_experience
    (